Ads are coming to a Netflix subscription plan: Here’s what we know

-(NEXSTAR) — It’s official — Netflix is moving forward with adding a lower-priced, ad-supported subscription plan to its service.
+It’s official: Netflix is moving forward with adding a lower-priced, ad-supported subscription plan to its service.
 This comes just months after the streaming giant raised monthly subscription prices in the U.S. for all plans in order for the service to “continue to offer a wide variety of quality entertainment options.”

 In a Wednesday press release, Netflix CEO and CPO Greg Peters announced they will partner with Microsoft “as our global advertising technology and sales partner.”